sleepingkingstudios/sleeping_king_studios-tools/README.md

 Tools for validating the current application state.

+#### `#aggregator_class`

+Helper for defining an aggregator for grouped assertion failures.
+By default, returns `SleepingKingStudios::Tools::Assertions::Aggregator`.
+Subclasses can overwrite this method to return a custom aggregator implementation.

 #### `#assert`

 Raises an exception unless the given block returns a truthy value.